Ugo Monye: Media work

 Monye presents the Rugby Union Weekly podcast for the BBC with journalist Chris Jones and England scrum half Danny Care.
 He also presents on BT Sport.
 In July 2021, it was announced that Monye and Sam Quek would be the new team captains on BBC's Question of Sport quiz show.

 From September 2021 Monye was a contestant on the nineteenth series of Strictly Come Dancing, paired with professional dancer Oti Mabuse.
 The couple finished in 11th place.

-Bankruptcy

-In January 2025, Monye was served with a bankruptcy petition by UK tax authorities HM Revenue & Customs over reported non-payment of nearly £200,000 in tax and National Insurance payments.
-News reports subsequently confirmed in March 2025 that HM Revenue & Customs had withdrawn the bankruptcy petition because it 'could not find his address.'

 Personal life

 Monye is a committed Christian.
 He shares about his faith on episode 14 of the Alpha Course film series.

 Monye's father died shortly before his appearance on BBC's Strictly Come Dancing in 2021.

 On 21 October 2021 Monye announced that he and his wife had split.

+In January 2025, Monye was served with a bankruptcy petition by HM Revenue and Customs (HMRC) after his company was liquidated following non-payment of £200,000 in tax and National Insurance.
+HMRC withdrew the petition in March 2025 as it was unable to serve papers on Monye because it could not find an up-to-date address for him.